CN-TU/py-outlier-detection-stream-data/README.md

 ### 0. Preparing datasets

 **Synthetic datasets** are located within the [datasets/synthetic/] folder. **Real datasets** are not included in order to respect original authory and licenses.
 They must be downloaded, preprocessed and located in their respective folders within the parent [datasets/real/] folder.
-The [datasets/srcs/] contains scripts and further instructions to allow preparing the data as used in our experiments.
-Plase, read the meta-datasets.md document in the [datasets/] folder for additional information.
+The [datasets/srcs/] folder contains scripts and further instructions to allow preparing the data as used in our experiments.
+Please, read the meta-datasets.md document in the [datasets/] folder for additional information.

 ### 1. Replicating experiments